Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-In this Hiya Vitamins Review I take an honest look at this re-imagined children’s multivitamin, answering all of your questions, and providing you with the pros and cons, as well as the benefits of using this vitamin for your children.
+In this Hiya vitamins review I take an honest look at this re-imagined children’s multivitamin, answering all of your questions, providing you with the pros and cons, answering the most common questions, as well as sharing the benefits of using this vitamin for your children.

 When choosing the right multivitamin for your kids, you have a lot of options.
-Unfortunately, most of the vitamins marketed for children can actually do more harm than good!
+Unfortunately, most of the vitamins marketed for children can have processed and questionable ingredients that actually aren’t that great for your child.

-If you have just begin your search for the perfect multivitamin for your child, you’ve likely come up with more questions than answers.
+If you are on your search for the best multivitamin for your child, you’ve likely come up with more questions than answers.
 Does my child need a multivitamin?
 Which multivitamin is best?
 What vitamins and nutrients should be included?
-Do my kids even need a multivitamin?

-When you’re first diving into getting to these answers it can feel overwhelming!
-How do you know which resources to trust, and can you trust the marketing claims of the vitamin brands out there?
+When you’re first diving into getting these answers it can feel overwhelming!
+How do you know which resources to trust, where do you get the best information, and can you even believe the marketing claims of the vitamin brands out there?

-When Hiya started their company they didn’t like the answers they were getting with regard to the vitamins available on the market for kids.
-When the founders of Hiya started to look at the ingredients in their kids vitamins, they realized that most kids multivitamins were more or less candy in disguise, filled with sugar, artificial flavors and processed ingredients.
+When Hiya started their company, they didn’t like the answers they were getting about the kids vitamins available on the market.
+The founders of Hiya started to look at the ingredients in their kids’ vitamins, they realized that most kids multivitamins were more or less candy in disguise, filled with sugar, artificial flavors, colors, and processed ingredients.

 What Are Hiya Vitamins?

-Hiya Vitamins were founded by two fathers, Darren Litt and Adam Gillman, who realized that all of the existing options for children’s vitamins had the same amount of sugar as an Oreo cookie(!!), and on top of that, didn’t include the highly absorbable forms for vitamins that kids need.
+Hiya Vitamins was founded by two fathers, Darren Litt, and Adam Gillman, who realized that all of the existing options for children’s vitamins had the same amount of sugar as an Oreo cookie!
+On top of that, many of the popular vitamins didn’t include the highly absorbable forms of vitamins that kids need.

-They decided to create their own: chewable vitamins that would adequately address common nutritional gaps in most kids’ diets, without any artificial sweeteners or added cane sugar!
+Because of this, Litt and Gillman decided to get to work: they created their own chewable vitamins that would adequately address common nutritional gaps in most kids’ diets, without any artificial sweeteners or added cane sugar!

-They first gathered a group of top pediatricians, nutritionists, scientists, and parents to formulate the best chewable multivitamins for kids made with organic fruits and vegetables.
+They started by gathering a group of top pediatricians, nutritionists, scientists, and parents to formulate the best chewable multivitamins for kids made with organic fruits and vegetables that were not only nutritious for kids but also tasted great.

 Sweetened With Monk Fruit